The Most Famous Celebrity From Your State

 Rhode Island: Debra Messing

-Will & Grace star Debra Messing moved to Rhode Island at three years old and grew up near Providence, eventually being crowned Miss Junior Rhode Island in 1986.
+Will & Grace star Debra Messing moved to Rhode Island at three years old and grew up near Providence, eventually being crowned Rhode Island's Junior Miss in 1986.

 She said it took her years to lose her Rhode Island accent while she trained to be an actor at New York University.
 "I had to study how to speak for three years and it was intense.
 I moved to Rhode Island when I was young… You know, 'You goin' to the Warwick Mall?'" she joked in her original accent on The Tonight Show with Jimmy Fallon.